-In connection with the issuance of the Offered Bonds, the Authority will deliver a Continuing Disclosure Undertaking, in the form attached as Appendix J hereto, by which the Authority will agree to make available by filing with the Municipal Securities Rulemaking Board's Electronic Municipal Market Access System ("EMMA"), in compliance with Rule 15c2-12 of the Securities Exchange Act of 1934, as amended ("Rule 15c2-12"), certain annual financial information and audited financial statements, commencing with the fiscal year ending December 31, 2023, and notice of certain events.
+In connection with the issuance of the Offered Bonds, the Authority will deliver a Continuing Disclosure Undertaking, in the form attached as Appendix J hereto, by which the Authority will agree to make available by filing with the Municipal Securities Rulemaking Board's Electronic Municipal Market Access System ("EMMA"), in compliance with Rule 15c2-12 of the Securities Exchange Act of 1934, as amended ("Rule 15c2-12"), certain annual financial information and audited financial statements, commencing with the fiscal year in which the Offered Bonds are issued, and notice of certain events.
 In the previous five years the Authority has failed to timely post notice of an upgrade of the ratings of its Class II Bonds issued under the Indenture.
-In connection with a series of bonds issued under the Federally Insured Multifamily Housing Loan Program Master Indenture (as defined herein), the Authority inadvertently filed a multifamily borrower's audited financial statements for the fiscal year ending December 31, 2020, rather than the audited financial statements for the fiscal year ending December 31, 2021, resulting in the failure to timely file the December 31, 2021 audited financial statements.
+In connection with a series of bonds issued under the Federally Insured Multifamily Housing Loan Program Master Indenture (as defined herein), the Authority inadvertently filed a multifamily borrower's audited financial statements for the fiscal year ending December 31, 2020, rather than the audited financial statements for the fiscal year ending December 31, 2020, rather than the audited financial statements for the fiscal year ending December 31, 2021, resulting in the failure to timely file the December 31, 2021 audited financial statements.
 The Authority did not timely file a notice of its failure to provide such financial statements.
 Corrective filings have since been made on EMMA.